MK’s city centre knowledge quarter opportunity the envy of Oxbridge

-Oxford and Cambridge’s knowledge economies are global successes, but their economic growth stories are now at critical junctures.
-The cities’ constrained centres are pushing prime rents up to new highs at a time when world-leading science and technology occupiers are demanding urban environments and easy access to London.
+Oxford and Cambridge’s knowledge economies are both global successes, but their economic growth stories are now at critical junctures.
+The city’s constrained centres are pushing prime rents up to new highs at a time when their world-leading science and tech occupiers are demanding urban environments and easy access to London.

 MK is a similar but fundamentally different story.
 Knowledge intensive (KI) industries were responsible for 60% of office take up during H1 2019, Bidwells’ latest research has found.
 While this is lower than Oxford and Cambridge, which saw such occupiers take 65% and 80% respectively, the latest evidence indicates a direction of travel for the city.